isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-inbox-about.md

 ## Implementing the [!UICONTROL Deal ID Inbox]

 To receive your deals in the [!UICONTROL Deal ID inbox], your SSP accounts must map your organization's DSP account to your SSP account.
 DSP will share the organization's account names with the relevant SSPs.
-Contact your Adobe account manager for instructions.
+Contact your [!DNL Adobe] account manager for instructions.

 During deal negotiations, tell the publisher to send the deal to your buyer instead of to the parent DSP account.
 The deal identifier may be a name or an ID, depending on the SSP.